 In order for financial institutions in Canada to offer the best rates, many offer online savings accounts—a.k.a. you open the account online rather than visiting a brick and mortar branch.
 This means cost savings from avoiding a physical location, like building maintenance and rent, can be passed onto you the client.
 Some accounts will have a minimum balance, meaning you'll need a certain amount of money to open the account.
 Others won't require any account minimum at all.
 It's worth doing some research and comparing all your options to uncover the best account for you.
 Here's information about some high-interest savings accounts available in Canada.

-We've created a cash account that allows you to save and spend.
-It has a high rate of interest currently 0.9%, unlimited free transfers and withdrawals.
+We've created a savings account that allows you to save and spend.
+It has a high rate of interest currently 1.5%, unlimited free transfers and withdrawals.
 We also have no account minimum, meaning you can get started with as little as $1.
 There's never any hidden fees or penalties.
-You can automatically moving a set amount of cash to your Wealthsimple Save account every month, or rounding up any spare change from debit or credit card purchases into your account.
+You can automatically move a set amount of cash to your Wealthsimple account every month, or rounding up any spare change from debit or credit card purchases into your account.

 Tangerine Savings Account